Deciphering the origin of spin current in spintronic terahertz emitters and its imprint on their electromagnetic radiation via time-dependent density functional theory

-Finally, we examine if charge current within the NM layer, generated by possibly multiple spin-to-charge conversion processes~\cite{Gorchon2022,Mahfouzi2014a,Agarwal2023} of incoming interlayer spin current in Fig.~\ref{fig:fig2}, is the sole contributor to outgoing THz radiation, as virtually always assumed~\cite{Seifert2016,Wu2017,Rouzegar2022,Seifert2023,Jechumtal2024} when interpreting experiments.
-We note that despite being one of the main observables in experiments, both for single FM layer~\cite{Beaurepaire2004} and FM/NM bilayers~\cite{Seifert2016,Rouzegar2022,Seifert2023,Wu2017,Jechumtal2024}, EM radiation has been scarcely calculated.
+Finally, we examine if charge current within the NM layer, generated by possibly multiple spin-to-charge conversion processes~\cite{Gorchon2022,Mahfouzi2014a,Agarwal2023} of incoming interlayer spin current in Fig.~\ref{fig:fig2}, is the sole contributor to outgoing THz radiation, as it has always been assumed~\cite{Seifert2016,Wu2017,Zhang2017b,Rouzegar2022,Seifert2023,Jechumtal2024,Liu2021} when interpreting experiments.
+We note that despite being one of the main observables in experiments, both for single FM layer~\cite{Beaurepaire2004,Liu2021} and FM/NM bilayers~\cite{Seifert2016,Rouzegar2022,Seifert2023,Wu2017,Zhang2017b,Jechumtal2024,Liu2021}, EM radiation has been scarcely calculated.
 A microscopic, as well as first principles, route for such an analysis has been formulated very recently as TDDFT+Jefimenko approach~\cite{Kefayati2024}.
-In it, charge current densities computed from TDDFT are plugged into the Jefimenko formula~\cite{Jefimenko1966} for the electric field of EM radiation in the far-field region~\cite{McDonald1997}, as given by
+In it, charge current density computed from TDDFT is plugged into the Jefimenko formula~\cite{Jefimenko1966} for the electric field of EM radiation in the FF region~\cite{McDonald1997}